Kettle Reboiler Type Heat Exchanger

 - The high level of vaporization makes it prone to fouling, and these reboilers are expensive due to their large shell size and maintenance.

-- Reboilers heat exchangers typically, used to provide heat to the bottom of industrial distillation columns.
+- Reboilers are heat exchangers typically used to provide heat to the bottom of industrial distillation columns.

 - They boil the liquid from the bottom of a distillation column to generate vapors which are returned to the column to drive the distillation separation.